10 Tips to Manage Strong Emotions

 How to feel all your emotions but resist acting on them while you're upset.

-Are your feelings dangerous?
+Are your emotions dangerous?
 Never.
 But most of us are afraid of our strong feelings.
-And we're afraid of our children's emotions.
 Why?

 But it isn't the feelings that are dangerous.
-What's dangerous is taking action based on them.
-We think we're "fixing" things but the action we take is designed only to alleviate our upsetting feelings.
+What's dangerous is taking action based on those feelings.
+At the time, we feel justified in lashing out.
+We think we're addressing the problem.
+But the actions we take when we're angry are designed only to alleviate our upsetting feelings.
 So despite our urgent need to take action, the action we take when we're upset makes everything worse.

 So, should we repress our emotions?
-No. Repressing feelings makes us more likely to act on them.
-Emotions are a reaction to how we're perceiving our experience, whether we feel disrespected by our child, betrayed by our partner, or taken for granted by our boss.
-The other person doesn't "cause" the feelings of course; they're ours, and they're triggered by our own interpretations.
-But the emotions are a real event in our bodies, complete with fight or flight hormones.
-When we stuff our feelings down rather than acknowledging them, we carry them around like a boiling pot.
+No. When we stuff our feelings down rather than acknowledging them, we carry them around like a boiling pot.
 We make ourselves sick and tired.
 Our feelings often burst out unbidden and we find ourselves out of control.
 (You may know this as the Mommy or Daddy Tantrum.)

-Of course, this is easier said than done.
-If we didn't have parents who helped us with emotion when we were young, it can seem impossible.
-Luckily, it gets easier with practice, because you're actually rewiring your brain.
+We call this self-regulation, and it is foundational to emotional intelligence.
+Of course, it's easier said than done.
+If we didn't have parents who helped us with emotion when we were young, it can even seem impossible.
+Luckily, though, this is a learnable skill, and it gets easier with practice.
+That's because every time you choose to pause, feel and not act, you're rewiring your brain, and that makes it easier the next time.
 Here's how.

 Notice them.
 Accept them.
 Acknowledge them as just part of being human.